wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 The experience in a mobile app is so good that mobile users tend to consume on average more content every time they load an app, compared to a desktop or mobile site (we see 5x more views/visit on apps).
 Your mobile app will also be featured in the App Store and Google's Play Store, giving you access to millions of mobile app users from right around the world.

 = Make money with mobile advertising =
-We support Google's Admob out of the box, the most popular mobile advertising solution, but you can add any HTML code to display your banners!
-And you can also sell the app if you wish.
+We support Google's Admob and Adsense out of the box, and a number of other networks, but you can add any HTML code to display your banners!

 = Make it simple to share your content =
 To grow your site and business, sharing is everything.
 It's like free marketing!
 And with your mobile app, you'll encourage **sharing with a single tap** via social media sites or email – simple!